-Ustekinumab (Stelara) is a biologic medication used to lower inflammation and help patients with moderate to severe plaque psoriasis, psoriatic arthritis, and moderate to severe Cohn’s Disease.
-This medicine is prescribed after non-responding to other medications.
-It is taken as a home injection.
+Ustekinumab (Stelara) is a biologic medication used to lower inflammation and help adult patients and patients six years or older with moderate to severe plaque psoriasis, adult patients with psoriatic arthritis, and adult patients with moderate to severe Crohn’s Disease and Ulcerative Colitis.
+This medicine is prescribed after not responding to other medications.
+It is taken as an at-home injection.
 Ustekinumab blocks inflammation proteins called IL-12 and IL-23.
 Ustekinumab is a biologic medication and can take several months to start working.
 Biologics are also often taken long term.

-After the initial Ustekinumab injection, a second injection is given 4 weeks later.
-Then, an injection is given every 12 weeks.
-The dose for patients weighing less than 100kg (220lbs) is 45mg, and the dose for patients weighing more than 100kg is 90mg.
-A screening test for tuberculosis will be needed before starting this medication to reduce risk of infection.
+Ustekinumab injection is initially given, then 4 weeks later, followed by every 12 weeks.
+It is given as an injection under the skin and can initially be given as an infusion in the vein followed by an injection under the skin in Crohn’s disease.
+The dose for patients weighing less than 100 kg (220 lbs) is 45 mg, and the dose for patients weighing more than 100 kg is 90 mg.
+You will need a screening test for tuberculosis before starting this medication to reduce risk of infection.
 You should follow up with your doctor regularly while on this medication.

-If you develop symptoms of an infection, such as a fever or cough, you should contact your doctor.
-If you are pregnant or considering pregnancy, let your doctor know before starting this medication; ustekinumab has not been studied in pregnant or breastfeeding women.
-Be sure to talk with your doctor before receiving any vaccines or undergoing any surgeries while taking this medication.
+If you develop symptoms of an infection, such as a fever or cough, you should contact your rheumatology provider.
+If you are pregnant or considering pregnancy, let your provider know before starting this medication; ustekinumab has not been studied in pregnant or breastfeeding women.
+Be sure to talk with your rheumatology provider before receiving any vaccines or undergoing any surgeries while taking this medication.
 Live vaccines should be avoided while on this medication.
-Tell your doctor right away if you have any new or worsening medical problems including: changes to your mental status, vision problems, seizures, or severe headaches.
+Live vaccines contain a milder form of the virus or bacteria to help your body develop an immune response without you developing symptoms of the disease it is intended to prevent.
+These vaccines always carry a small chance a person could get the infection from the vaccine.
+Live vaccines include the nasal spray flu vaccine, and others such as the measles, mumps, rubella, and yellow fever vaccines.
+Tell your rheumatology provider right away if you have any new or worsening medical problems including: changes to your mental status, vision problems, seizures, or severe headaches.

-Written March 2017 by Suleman Bhana, MD and reviewed by the American College of Rheumatology Communications and Marketing Committee.
+Updated February 2022 by Lisa Carnago, FNP, and reviewed by the American College of Rheumatology Communications and Marketing Committee.

 This information is provided for general education only.
 Individuals should consult a qualified health care provider for professional medical advice, diagnosis and treatment of a medical or health condition.